-Stidham et al. used an RB algorithm to identify the status of many skin, eye and joint-related IBD extra-intestinal manifestations (EIM), achieving average recalls of 92% for EIM presence(72).
-Kurowski et al. created a computational Crohn's disease state model with symptomatic/asymptomatic, active/inactive and tested/untested states, identifying that 20% of patients were lost to follow-up every 24 months (46).
-Zand et al. classified flare-line conversations with IBD patients, finding that 90% of the dialogues could be assigned to one of seven categories(73).
-Walker et al. achieved a precision of 79% and recall of 92% for detecting liver-test derangement in an IBD cohort(74).
+Stidham et al. used an RB algorithm to identify the status of many skin, eye and joint-related IBD extraintestinal manifestations (EIMs), achieving average recalls of 92% for EIM presence [70].
+Kurowski et al. created a computational Crohn's disease state model with symptomatic/asymptomatic, active/inactive and tested/untested states.
+They reported that 20% of patients were lost to follow-up every 24 months [71].
+Zand et al. classified flare-line conversations with IBD patients and reported that 90% of the dialogues could be assigned to one of seven categories [72].
+Walker et al. achieved a precision of 79% and a recall of 92% for detecting liver test derangement in an IBD cohort [73].

-Montoto et al. achieved precision and recall of 88% and 98%, respectively, for the diagnosis of Crohn's, 91% and 71% for disease flare and 86% and 94% for Vedolizumab(75) across a Spanish cohort.
-Gomollón et al. then built upon this work by attempting to predict disease flare among that cohort, achieving precision and recall of 67% and 71%, respectively, using a random forest model and two years of input data(76).
-Finally, Hou et al. achieved precision and recall of 87% and 96.6% for detecting low-grade dysplasia in IBD surveillance biopsies within a US cohort(77).
+Montoto et al. achieved precision and recall values of 88% and 98%, respectively, for the diagnosis of Crohn's disease, 91% and 71%, for disease flares and 86% and 94%, for vedolizumab [74] across a Spanish cohort.
+Gomollón et al. built upon this work by attempting to predict disease flares in that cohort, achieving a precision and recall of 67% and 71%, respectively, using a random forest model and two years of input data [75].
+Finally, Hou et al. achieved precision and recalls of 87% and 96.6%, respectively, for detecting low-grade dysplasia in IBD surveillance biopsies within a US cohort [76].